Low Cost Basis Stock

 If the position is a relatively small percent of portfolio assets then perhaps nothing has to be done.
-However, if an individual stock represents a larger percentage of an individual’s portfolio then additional alternatives should be evaluated.
+However, if an individual stock represents a larger percentage of an individual’s portfolio, we examine a number of alternative strategies.

-But, generally speaking, there is no “magic” answer that works in each situation.
+Generally speaking, though, there is no “magic” answer that works for every situation.
 The solution depends on your specific facts and circumstances and should be evaluated in terms of the impact on your overall financial plan.
 Often times, using a combination approach — over a multi-year period may provide a reasonable, balanced solution.

 The first step is to schedule a consultation with JIC.
 We can examine your low-basis position and discuss your needs and objectives.
 After fully understanding your situation, we can then begin to develop a custom strategy.